atisharma/Space-mining-poker/README.md

 ## Possible extensions:
 - Borrowing money at interest (payable per turn).
-- Limit number of bidding rounds but reveal more information about asteroid in each round (similar to flop&river)
+- Limit number of bidding rounds but reveal more information about asteroid in each round (similar to flop & river in poker).